exasol/virtual-schemas/README.md

 This means an user familiar with SQL will immediately feel at home when accessing remote data through Virtual Schemas.

-Other databases vendors offer similar features and refer to them as `External Tables` or `Foreign Data Wrapper (FDW)`.
+Virtual Schemas can be also described in known terms as `External Tables` or `Foreign Data Wrapper (FDW)`.

 This repository contains Virtual Schema adapters for different external data sources.
 Each of these adapters translates between the Exasol SQL dialect and the SQL dialect of the external data source.